descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 1. **[Optional]** type of the temporary argument has compile time comparison; constexpr <=>

 What is being proposed is that the storage duration of the argument, under these specific conditions, be changed from automatic to static!
-In other words, the temporary argument would be constructed with the constexpr constructor, stored statically in read only memory and automatically deduplicated if this unnamed constant expression was used more than once provided the type has an option `constexpr` spaceship operator.
+In other words, the temporary argument would be constructed with the constexpr constructor, stored statically in read only memory and automatically deduplicated if this unnamed constant expression was used more than once provided the type has an optional `constexpr` spaceship operator.

 This is reasonable because a constant reference/pointer parameter doesn't care how the object was constructed and if the compiler has the choice to constexpr construct the object once than why wouldn't one want that.